-There are so many more, and yes he may be over 6ft tall but he still gets a clip round the ear for being cheeky.
+There are so many more.
+Yes he may be over 6ft tall but he still gets a clip round the ear for being cheeky.
 He calls me is ‘wicked’ stepmum which is our little joke.

 Since my Daughter has been ill, they have really stepped up in their big brother roles, they have both become very protective over their sister, and if they have not spoken to her that day, they message me and ask me how she is, when they are here they often go and sit in with her chatting, or just chilling with her and they are forever spoiling her.
 Such a lovely change to when they were all little where all they did was fight or argue all the time.